Operation Roll-Up: Background and Initial Plans

 After World War II, significant budget cuts and rapid demobilization had impaired the Army's ability to store and maintain equipment.
 While machine guns and towed artillery were available in quantity, self-propelled equipment, new tanks, and antiaircraft artillery was generally unavailable and in poor condition.
 General MacArthur also complained to military leadership about lack of personnel and general support of his Far East Command (FEC) in the late 1940s, with severe manpower shortages compromising his ability to defend Korea (which was not considered to be of strategic importance to the United States).

 The plan to recover equipment scattered throughout the Pacific region after World War II was initially proposed soon after the war ended, and even by 1947 nearly a million tons of materiel had been surplussed and sold to the Philippines alone.
-In 1949, 200,000 tons of ordinance was shipped to Japan for refurbishment.
+In 1949, 200,000 tons of ordnance was shipped to Japan for refurbishment.
 However, though Operation Roll-Up was originally expected to be complete by June 30, 1950, the lack of support and labor prevented full execution of the Operation's goals on schedule.
 While 90 percent of armament and 75 percent of automotive equipment available to the FEC was derived from the first stages of Operation Roll-Up, effective readiness of materiel in the Far East Command was limited to 60-day stocks at depot levels and an additional 30 days in station stocks.
 These were average levels (some equipment was barely to be found at all) and one estimate put the "unserviceable" levels of these 60 day stocks at around 80 percent.
 For some types of equipment, only about one quarter of the advertised number of units were actually able to operate.
 Less than a tenth of the recoilless rifles assigned to the Eighth Army were functional.